 Our aim at Downsend School is to deliver a truly integrated experience from the moment children join us at age 2, all the way through to their GCSEs.
-We do this by working together as a team at every stage to ensure consistency in the delivery of core subjects and how we talk about ‘learning language’ with each other, with the children and with you as Parents.
+We do this by working together as a team at every stage to ensure consistency in the delivery of core subjects and how we talk about ‘learning language’ with each other, with the children, and with you as Parents.

-We are fully embracing the ‘STEAM ideology’ using the principles to undepin the curriculum, but more importantly to focus on the kinds of skills so demanded by employers of the future.
-Teaching educational theory through endless regurgitation has had it’s day, and so we look to the future to teach resilience, adaptability, collaboration, creativity and how to fail and get back up again – as the very cornerstones of academic excellence.
+We take the very best of STEAM and the 4C’s (Creativity, Collaboration, Critical Thinking and Communication) to underpin the curriculum and to focus on the kinds of skills so demanded by employers of the future.
+Teaching educational theory through endless regurgitation has had its day, and so we look to the future to teach resilience, adaptability, collaboration, creativity, and how to fail and get back up again – as the very cornerstones of academic excellence.

-Simplifying achievement metrics for us and for you
+Simplifying achievement metrics